How do I cite a photo or other image reproduced in a website article?

 Daley, Jason.
 “So Is Mona Lisa Smiling?
 A New Study Says Yes.”
 Smithsonian.com, 17 Mar.
 2017, www.smithsonianmag.com/smart-news/is-the-mona-lisa-smiling-new-study-180962580/.

-Another way to cite an image reproduced in a Web site article is to treat it as a work contained in another work.
-Using the MLA template of core elements, start your works-cited-list entry with a description of the image, since you are not citing the actual image but a reproduction of it.
+Another way to cite an image reproduced in a website article is to treat it as a work contained in another work.
+Using the MLA format template, start your works-cited-list entry with a description of the image, since you are not citing the actual image but a reproduction of it.
 Then list the title of the article that contains the image as the title of the container, the author of the article in the “Other contributors” slot, and the publication date of the article.
-In a second container, list the name of the Web site and the URL:
+In a second container, list the name of the website and the URL: